 Do you know what a Zwarte Pieten is?

 Yes.
 However, I had no clue what they were the first time I saw a parade of them marching, jumping and skipping towards me on a crowded street in Haarlem.
 It was one of the most puzzling experiences of my life, only beaten by the woman wearing a fake rubber penis who approached me in the same street a few weeks later followed by a camera crew).

 “It was a weed plantation.”

 It was not the usual kind of text message I expected to receive from my girlfriend during an average working day but it certainly explained the small collection of police and security vans I had seen parked outside our apartment building that morning.

-“They broke the door down early in the morning and found over 500 cannabis plants all set up with heat lamps.”
-She informed me upon my return home later, relaying information from a neighbor.
+“They broke the door down early in the morning and found over 500 cannabis plants all set up with heat lamps,” she informed me upon my return home later, relaying information from a neighbour.